-Many API functions return a default error object containing two values, "code"
+Many API functions return a default error object containing two values, "code" and "message":

 Code 0 means success, codes > 0 indicate an error.